byteface/chode/README.md

 settings with various default. i.e. verbose / non verbose.

 :gist - instead of checking stackoverflow check gist - (DO LOADS OF THESE?)

+a paramter that can return 2nd or 3rd answer?... or way to loop through answers.

 if popular write same plugin for other tools??? who knows.